Embattled Congress lurches toward midnight shutdown

 The big question ahead of Saturday’s vote in the Senate is whether the continuing resolution will muster the 60 votes it needs to advance, something made more complicated by the death of Sen. Dianne Feinstein (D-Calif.), who was expected to vote for the bill.

-Several Republicans have already indicated they plan to support the legislation, including Senate Republican Leader Mitch McConnell (R-Ky.) and Senate Appropriations Committee vice chair Susan Collins (R-Maine).
+Several Republicans have already indicated they plan to support the legislation, including Senate Republican Leader Mitch McConnell (R-Ky.) and Senate Appropriations Committee Vice Chairwoman Susan Collins (R-Maine).

 “Shutting down the government doesn’t help anybody politically.
 It doesn’t make any meaningful progress on policy.
 And it heaps unnecessary hardships on the American people as well as the brave men and women who keep us safe,” McConnell warned Thursday afternoon.